St. Anthony, Idaho: Parks and recreation

 Located north and northwest of the city is the St. Anthony Sand Dunes, a 10,600-acre area of white quartz sand protected by a wilderness study area and containing one of the largest herds of wintering elk in the United States.
 Along with the 2,500 elk that winter near the sand dunes, there are also 1,500 mule deer and 500 moose in the area.
 During their time in around the sand dunes, the big game will shed their antlers and come spring, several hundred people are known to come to the dunes to collect these.
 This area is also popular for off-road vehicles and bonfires.
 There are several resorts surrounding the dunes.
 Some of the dunes reach up to 400 feet tall.

 Government and infrastructure

 The Idaho Department of Correction operates the St. Anthony Work Camp in St. Anthony.

 The United States Postal Service operates the Saint Anthony Post Office in Saint Anthony.

 St. Anthony is part of the Fremont County Joint School District.
 Within the city there is Henrys Fork Elementary, South Fremont Junior High and South Fremont Senior High.
 For both junior and senior high school, St. Anthony draws in students from nearby Parker and Teton.

+Education

+It is located in the Fremont County Joint School District 215.
+Schools in St. Anthony include Henry's Fork Elementary School, Parker-Egin Elementary School, South Fremont Junior High School, and South Fremont High School.

+College of Eastern Idaho includes this county in its catchment zone; however this county is not in its taxation zone.